Children, Young People & Families Practice Programme

 Co-Founder | AIM for Excellence

 Ross is a therapist, service leader and trainer with substantial experience across children, young people, families and wider support systems.
-As Head of Psychological Services at Insight Youth, he brings extensive experience in CYP therapeutic practice, alongside expertise in safeguarding, service development, neurodivergence and the design of psychologically informed services.
+As Head of Psychological Services at Insight Youth, he brings extensive experience in therapeutic practice with children, young people and families, alongside expertise in safeguarding, service development, neurodivergence and the design of psychologically informed services.
 His background in youth work, multidisciplinary collaboration and leadership across a range of settings gives him a broad, practice-based understanding of the realities facing practitioners in this field.

 Trainer